Aquilll/cruz/README.md

 # README

 #this is just for hacktober
 #this is just for hacktober fest2
+#this is for hacktober last
 This README would normally document whatever steps are necessary to get the application up and running.